Jean Cocteau’s Imprint on Villefranche

 It’s a wondrous achievement, with figures, watchful eyes, and delicate shapes covering every bit of wall space.
-The renderings are a melange of biblical, figurative and decorative scenes that incorporate the docks, stairways, and medieval fortress of Villefranche as a backdrop.
+The renderings are a melange of biblical, figurative and decorative scenes that incorporate the docks, stairways, and the medieval fortress of Villefranche as a backdrop.
 The simple but evocative drawings are colored with the washed ochre, blues, yellows and pinks of the seaside village.

 One panel is of local women bearing baskets of fish and sea urchins before bright waves under a swarm of faceless angels.
 On the ceiling too, figures float with the airy strength of Cocteau’s uncomplicated lines.
 There are depictions of the life of Saint Peter, a servant handing him to Roman guards after the renunciation, and the rooster crowing; when he walks on water, the fishermen gawk and the fish leap in awe.